Wilmington massacre: Wilmington

+Alex and Frank G. Manly, brothers who had owned the Daily Record, fled Wilmington.
+More than 2,000 blacks left Wilmington permanently, forced to abandon their businesses and properties.
+This greatly reduced the city's professional and artisan class, and changed the formerly black-majority city into one with a white majority.
+While some whites were wounded, no whites were reported killed.

+Some African Americans sought redress for the attacks at the federal level.
+City residents' appeals to President William McKinley for help to recover from the widespread destruction in Brooklyn received no response; the White House said it could not respond without a request from the governor, and Governor Russell had not requested any help.

-While African Americans sought redress for the attacks at the federal level, many also blamed Manly for provoking the attacks by pushing white supremacists too far.
+On the other hand, many blamed Manly for provoking the attacks by pushing white supremacists too far.
 John C. Dancy stated in a November 21 New York Times interview that Manly was responsible for the attacks, and that before his editorials the relations between blacks and whites were "most cordial and amicable ... but the white men of the South will not tolerate any reflection upon their women".
 Journalist and orator John Edward Bruce agreed, and spoke out against Manly's attempts to "revolutionize the social order".
 Even the National Afro-American Council called for a day of fasting for African Americans to offer "a hearty confession of our own sins", without condemning the role of white supremacists in the attacks.

-Along with Alex and Frank G. Manly, brothers who had owned the Daily Record, more than 2,000 blacks left Wilmington permanently, forced to abandon their businesses and properties.
-This greatly reduced the city's professional and artisan class, and changed the formerly black-majority city into one with a white majority.
-While some whites were wounded, no whites were reported killed.
-City residents' appeals to President William McKinley for help to recover from the widespread destruction in Brooklyn received no response; the White House said it could not respond without a request from the governor, and Governor Russell had not requested any help.
-In the 6th District, Oliver Dockery contested John Bellamy's congressional seat in court.
-However, he did not prevail.
-While the loss of blacks and the refusal to hire black workers benefited the white labor movement in terms of job availability, white men were disappointed with the types of jobs that were available, as they were "nigger jobs" that paid "nigger wages".
-Subsequent to Waddell's usurping power, he and his team were re-elected in March 1899 to city offices.
+In the 6th District, Oliver Dockery contested in court John Bellamy's 1898 election to a U.S. congressional seat, on the grounds of fraud and voter intimidation.
+The appeal was unsuccessful.

+The demographic change produced by the exodus of blacks and the political intimidation of Republican and non-Democratic political groups had lasting effects.
+After 1900, North Carolina did not elect a Republican governor until 1972.
+No African American was elected to the U.S. Congress from 1898 until 1928.
+North Carolina did not elect an African American Congress member until 1992.

+This exodus and whites' refusal to hire black workers made more jobs available to white men, who were largely disappointed with the work, which they called "nigger jobs" that paid "nigger wages".

+After a few months of wielding power as a result of the local coup, Waddell and his team were elected to city council in March 1899.
 Waddell held the mayorship until 1905.
-He wrote his memoirs in 1907 and died in 1912.
+His memoirs were published in 1908 and died in 1912.

+Coup leaders

 State politics

 Once installed in the state legislature, in 1899, Democrats, who had accounted for nearly 53 percent of the vote, determined there were two things they could do to retain their power: